madeden/blogposts/k8s-bare-metal/readme.md

 One of the most peculiar aspects of k8s is that it is clearly born in the cloud, and meant to live there.
 However, there are 2 aspects of it still remained sort of magical to me:

-* Storage: public clouds have a notion of block storage (like EBS), which gets attached to machines.
+* **Storage**: public clouds have a notion of block storage (like EBS), which gets attached to machines.
 If the machine dies, the disk remains and can be allocated to another instance.
 Your database is safe, we can keep the data away from the compute and it will survive even dramatic events.
 In the world of k8s, containers live and die regardless of the underlying hardware, making the construct of EBS somewhat irrelevant (and the emergence of EFS is I guess a consequence of this).
-* Networking: Once a service is created in k8s as a load balancer, its sole purpose is to be consumed from the outside world.
+* **Networking**: Once a service is created in k8s as a load balancer, its sole purpose is to be consumed from the outside world.
 Which means opening an external Load Balancer, and mapping it to the instances and ports that are allocated to its pods.

 Both these aspects are interesting because while they are abstract from the metal, they are not abstract from the cloud.
 So how do they work when you deploy k8s on bare metal?
 What are the constructs are needed to offer the same integration?
 How can I have resilient storage in an easy way for my stateful containers?
 How can I easily expose functionality to the outside world on a bare metal cluster?
 Ultimately, can I build a mini PaaS on metal for a startup, or should I stick to the cloud?

 Interestingly enough, there is little information about building a "production like" k8s on metal.
 Hence the only way to find out is DIY!

 Here start our journey to install k8s on bare metal.
-In this blog, we will use the toolbox created by CoreOS
+In this blog, we will use the toolbox created by CoreOS to install a bare metal Kubernetes cluster.

-[In a next part, we will study the installation of a resilient storage cluster to make sure we manage can stateful containers, and create a proxy / LB for services]
+In a next part, we will study the installation of a resilient storage cluster to make sure we manage can stateful containers, and create a proxy / LB for services.

 # Requirements